Sui by Example

 /// module without a custom transfer implementation.

-struct Wrapper<T: store> has key, store {
+public struct Wrapper<T: store> has key, store {

 id: UID,